antonyukmaryana/codingtask/README.md

 ## DESCRIPTION
--  An app that presents a collection of news items loaded from the data feed below
+An app that presents a collection of news items loaded from the data feed.

+- For each news item, image, topic and headline are displayed
+- An interface that allows the user to filter the collection based on label

 ## LINKS
 -  https://s3.amazonaws.com/shrekendpoint/news.json (json data feed)